kekscom/osmbuildings/README.md

 <tr>
 <td>each({Function})</td>
-<td>A callback method to override each features properties on read.</td>
+<td>A callback method to override each feature's properties on read.
+Return false in order to skip a feature.</td>
 </tr>

 <tr>